mattdiamond/Recorderjs/README.md

 # Recorderjs

-A library to encode the output of Web Audio API nodes as Opus and export in an Ogg container.
-Audio encoded and decoded using libopus v1.1.3.
-Audio resampling is performed by speexdsp 1.2RC3.
+A javascript library to encode the output of Web Audio API nodes in Ogg Opus format.
+Audio encoded and decoded using libopus v1.1.4.
+Audio resampling is performed by speexDSP 1.2RC3.
 Encoded and muxed audio will be returned as typedArray in `dataAvailable` event.

-### Syntax
+### Usage

 ---------